Roofing

 Luxury/Premium Asphalt Shingles

-Luxury shingles are the highest quality laminated shingle available because they offer a differentiated, multi-dimensional appearance.
-In recent years, ultra-dimensional shingles have become a popular option for many homeowners because they are much thicker and offer premium protection and present a high-quality aesthetic.
+Luxury shingles are the highest quality laminated shingles.
+They offer a differentiated, multi-dimensional appearance.
+In recent years, ultra-dimensional shingles have become popular for their thickness, premium protection, and high-quality aesthetic.

 Pros:

-- Offers the most realistic representation of the old-world wood shake and quarried slate roofing materials
+• Mimics the look of old-world wood shake and slate roofing.

 Cons: